asilverlight/Meta-RAG/README.md

 ## :wrench: Installation

-To get started with RAG-Blender, you can clone it from Github and install (requires Python 3.9+).
+To get started with Meta-RAG, you can clone it from Github and install (requires Python 3.9+).
 If you want to use vllm and sentence-transformers, you can install the optional dependencies:

 ```bash
 # Install vllm for faster speed